-At 31 December 2022, the Company's reserves, including contributed surplus less the accumulated losses, available for distribution, calculated in accordance with the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law"), amounted to approximately RMB388.5 million.
+At 31 December 2023, the Company's reserves, including contributed surplus less the accumulated losses, available for distribution, calculated in accordance with the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands (the "Companies Law"), amounted to approximately RMB393.8 million, of which RMB59.5 million has been proposed as the special final dividend for the year ended 31 December 2023.
 Under the Companies Law, a company may make distribution to its shareholders out of contributed surplus under certain circumstances.